OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Behind the Reel - Powered Flight Is Impossible.md

 That last one is a feeder for a Nelson Mandela quote, "It always seems impossible until it’s done."
 (Though it seems Pliny the Elder [said it earlier](https://quoteinvestigator.com/2016/01/05/done/).)

+## Reeling it in

+Those examples are famous and world-scale, but we know that the impossible strikes at all scales, from "nobody will buy this product" to .